Montana/travis-buck-blog/README.md

 ## The setup

-So first, let's pick a `dist` we want to use, in this case I'll be using `focal`, I'll be setting my `language` to generic, and you'll see something rather specific, which is we will not be using `Homebrew` in this `.travis.yml` file, but `Linuxbrew`, let's get started:
+So first, let's pick a `dist` we want to use, in this case I'll be using `trusty`, I'll be setting my `language` to generic, and you'll see something rather specific, which is we will not be using `Homebrew` in this `.travis.yml` file, but `Linuxbrew`, let's get started:

 ```yaml
 language: cpp